fivethirtyeight/nfl-elo-game/README.md

 # Can You Beat FiveThirtyEight's NFL Predictions?

-This repository contains code and data to accompany FiveThirtyEight's NFL Predictions Game.
+This repository contains code and data to accompany FiveThirtyEight's NFL Predictions game.
 Specifically, it has:

-* Historical NFL scores back to 1920 in `data/nfl_games.csv`, with FiveThirtyEight's Elo win probabilities for each game
+* Historical NFL scores back to 1920 in `data/nfl_games.csv`, with FiveThirtyEight's Elo win probabilities for each game.
-* Code to generate the Elo win probabilities contained in the data
+* Code to generate the Elo win probabilities contained in the data.
-* Code to evaluate alternate forecasts against Elo using the historical data and the rules of our game
+* Code to evaluate alternative forecasts against Elo using the historical data and the rules of our game.
-* Game schedule and results from the [2017 season](https://projects.fivethirtyeight.com/nfl-api/2017/nfl_games_2017.csv)
+* Game schedule and results from the [2017-18 season](https://projects.fivethirtyeight.com/nfl-api/2017/nfl_games_2017.csv)

-This repository does not include help on building a predictive model.
-The goal is mostly to be 100% transparent about how FiveThirtyEight's NFL Elo model works, how forecasts are scored in our game, and to provide a loose framework for evaluating forecasts against historical data.
+Our goal in providing this repository is for people to be able to figure out how FiveThirtyEight's NFL Elo model and NFL predictions game work and to provide a loose framework for evaluating forecasts against historical data.
+This repository does not include assistance in building a predictive model.

 ## Evaluating historical forecasts